whoozle/android-file-transfer-linux/README.md

 ps -x -q 24377
 24377 ?
 Sl    21:14 adb -P 5037 fork-server server
 ```
-Usually, adb is not offending process, because it uses another interface, so the /usr/local/bin/android-file-transfer is the offender
+Usually, adb is not offending process, because it uses another interface, so the /usr/local/bin/android-file-transfer is the one

 ## Building instructions